 **Secondary outcomes in a specific programme with a local neighbourhood primary school

 Little is known on how play supports children with a disability in terms of the development of executive and 21st-century skills.
 Understanding what children can do through play is a process of discovery and Giving Tuesdays provides the opportunity for further exploration and observations on this.

 Led by Programme Consultant, Dr. Esther Joosa, Giving Tuesdays is a weekly play-based programme that takes place every Tuesday afternoon for children aged 3 to 12 with varying disabilities.
 The research for this programme is supported by the National Council of Social Services (NCSS).

 The Centre remains open to all other children at the same time to promote the spirit and importance of inclusiveness.
 For children with varying disabilities and their families, admission is supported by donations and the doors are open FREE for them.

 My children really look forward to visit Playeum weekly.
 E is learning to play with others in his kindergarten and Playeum.
 He has started to express himself through drawing.
 It is important for parents to support children with disabilities and spend time together.

 Father of E, 5-year old boy with ASD

 to each other

 Playeum strives for a world of inclusiveness, where every child of any socio-economic background and ability can play side-by-side without fear of judgement through the PIF programme.

 Playeum works closely with community partners such as Family Service Centres (FSCs), Children's Home & Child Protection Services to ensure that children from marginalised backgrounds and as well as children with special needs have the space and time to play creatively.
-This is done through the support of the Play It Forward fund, a donation and sponsorship fund, which provides free entry to Playeum's Centre anytime.
+This is done through the support of the Play It Forward fund, a donation and sponsorship fund, which goes funds programmes for the social sector.